stanleyh007/ML_Project5/README.md

 We want to add more features that can help the model to understand the impact from **REAL WORLD**.
 We will add more results to this case to compare and find out what is the best possible way to forecast a stock.

+## Binary classification
+It seems like Binary classification is the best possible way to forecast a stock, if it is up or down.

 ## Reproduce
 Project is made by using Jupyter notebook.
 Download it and run the ipynb file in Jupyter notebook.